9 minute read

 {

-// FP_MuzzleLocation must be a valid component.
+// Assert that FP_MuzzleLocation is a valid component.

 check(FP_MuzzleLocation != nullptr);